18 Top-Rated Day Trips from San Luis Obispo, CA

 1. Hearst Castle

-Overlooking the landscape from its majestic hilltop perch, Hearst Castle is an architectural masterpiece that was created for newspaper baron William Randolph Hearst.
+The castle is an architectural masterpiece that was created for newspaper baron William Randolph Hearst.
 The overambitious project envisioned by Hearst was considered infeasible by most architects at the time; all said it couldn't be done except for Julia Morgan.

 Architect Julia Morgan was the first woman (in 1898) to study architecture at the prestigious Ecole des Beaux-Arts in Paris.
 This classical training in France, as well as a civil engineering degree from the University of California at Berkeley, provided Morgan with the skills required to complete the Hearst Castle project.